strf0x1/Linux-Tools-in-Go/README.md

 It works similar to docker run: go run main.go run image <cmd> <params>

-There were a few things to fix from the original presentation.
-It must be run by root to work, although Liz listed a presentation on how to modify it to work in user space. https://speakerdeck.com/lizrice/rootless-containers-from-scratch
+Also implemented the user namespace code listed in this presentation: https://speakerdeck.com/lizrice/rootless-containers-from-scratch